In This Article

-Regardless of symptoms or a negative test, it’s possible to spread the virus during this time, which is why the CDC asks that people quarantine for 10 days following close contact with someone potentially infected with COVID-19.
-Close contact includes:
+Regardless of symptoms or a negative test, it’s possible to spread the virus during this time.
+This is why the CDC asks that people quarantine for 10 days following close contact with someone potentially infected with COVID-19.

-If you have had COVID during the three months before coming into contact with someone with the virus you do not need to quarantine, as long as you experience no new symptoms.
+If you have had COVID during the last three months, you do not need to quarantine as long as you experience no new symptoms.

 Looking for the best microbiome kit on the market?
 Look no further!
 Our review round-up page has all the information you need to make an informed decision.